It was a sell out success with no seat left un-taken and all enjoyed an evening of compelling stories and engaging conversation on the themes of:

 - Leadership Behaviours

-The evening was introduced and hosted by Graham Hodgkin, Director at Wavelength and former CEO of London’s Air Ambulance.
+The evening was introduced and hosted by Graham Hodgkin, former CEO of London’s Air Ambulance.
 Graham is a speaker in his own right, as well as an excellent facilitator and moderator.
 Graham speaks with authority on cross-sector experiences on Leadership; Creating a Values-led Culture; Cross-Sector Collaboration and Innovation.